-Tell me if you’ve heard this one before: You color your hair and love it.
-So when it’s time to color your hair again, you use the same shade, but it seems darker.
-Yes, colorists hear this complaint often, and we know just how to fix this problem (no, it's not lemon juice or vitamin C).
+Tell me if you’ve heard this one before: You dye or color your hair and love it.
+So, when it’s time to color your hair again, you use the same shade.
+But this time, it seems darker.
+Colorists hear this complaint often, and we know just how to fix this problem (no, it's not lemon juice or vitamin C).
 Our expert team of hair color and hair dye professionals at Madison Reed is here to help you achieve the exact shade and shine you want, every. single. time.

-The main cause of hair color that gets progressively darker over repeated applications is in the application itself.
-That is, many people make the mistake of coloring their entire head each time they color.
+The main cause of hair color appearing progressively darker over repeated applications is in the application of the dye itself.
+That is, many people make the mistake of coloring their entire head of hair each time they color.
 Not only do you not need to do this, you don’t want to do this, either.
-Whether you have blonde hair or dark hair, the mid-lengths and ends of your hair are typically more porous than your roots and new growth, particularly if they have been previously colored.
-This is why the mid-lengths and ends tend to soak up the color faster and deeper than the hair at the roots.
-Over time, this leads to hair color that is darker than you may want, and possibly dull.
+Whether you have blonde hair or dark hair, the mid-lengths and ends are typically more porous than your roots and new growth, particularly if they have been previously colored.
+This is why the mid-lengths and ends tend to soak up the color faster and deeper than the dyed hair at the roots.
+Over time, this leads to hair color that is darker than you may want, and possibly dull or faded.

 The good news is that the solution is simple.
-You should only color your entire head if coloring for the first time, changing your hair color, or every few months.
+You should only color your entire head of hair if coloring for the first time, changing your hair color, or every few months.
 This goes for any shade—from black hair, to blonde, to anything in between.
 That’s right—only color your roots and new growth with permanent color.
 Your DIY hair will look salon quality in no time.

-If you need to touch up your roots but also want to refresh your color and add vibrancy and shine, we recommend what we like to call “the perfect pair”—that’s using permanent color and a gloss together.
-Simply touch up your roots with your permanent color and use a gloss on your mid-lengths and ends.
+If you need to touch up your roots but also want to refresh your color and add vibrancy and shine, we recommend what we like to call “The Perfect Pair”—the combination of permanent color at your roots and a semi-permanent gloss to refresh the color on your mid-lengths and ends.
 This is actually what most colorists do in salons when you get your color done.
 Want to see how you can do it yourself and become an at-home hair care expert?
-Here’s a video tutorial to show you how it’s done.
+Here’s a video tutorialto show you how it’s done.